-(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, assuming the shares of our common stock offered by this prospectus are sold at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash, working capital, total assets, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$4.7 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash, working capital, total assets, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$14.0 million, assuming the shares of our common stock offered by this prospectus are sold at the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The number of shares of our common stock to be outstanding on a pro forma and a pro forma as adjusted basis in the table above is based on shares of common stock outstanding as of June 30, 2021, and gives effect to the Automatic Conversion.
+The number of shares of our common stock to be outstanding on a pro forma and a pro forma as adjusted basis in the table above is based on 24,996,570 shares of common stock outstanding as of June 30, 2021, and gives effect to the Automatic Conversion.
 This number excludes:

-- shares of common stock issuable upon exercise of stock options outstanding as of June 30, 2021, having a weighted-average exercise price of \$ per share; - shares of common stock subject to the settlement of RSUs outstanding as of June 30, 2021; - shares of our common stock issuable upon the exercise of outstanding stock options granted subsequent to June 30, 2021, with a weighted-average exercise price of \$ per share; - shares of common stock reserved for future issuance under our 2021 Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the 2021 Plan, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as more fully described in "Executive and Director Compensation-Equity Compensation-2021 Incentive Award Plan"; and - shares of common stock reserved for future issuance under our ESPP, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the ESPP, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as more fully described in "Executive and Director Compensation-Equity Compensation-Employee Stock Purchase Plan".
+- 3,035,578 shares of common stock issuable upon exercise of stock options outstanding as of June 30, 2021, having a weighted-average exercise price of \$0.44 per share; - 2,887,064 shares of common stock subject to the settlement of RSUs outstanding as of June 30, 2021; - 1,169,167 shares of common stock subject to the settlement of RSUs granted subsequent to June 30, 2021; - 3,640,000 shares of common stock reserved for future issuance under our 2021 Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the 2021 Plan, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as more fully described in "Executive Compensation -Equity Compensation Plans-2021 Incentive Award Plan"; and - 607,000 shares of common stock reserved for future issuance under our ESPP, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the ESPP, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as more fully described in "Executive Compensation-Equity Compensation Plans-2021 Employee Stock Purchase Plan".